godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 Scene singletons are very useful, catering to a common use case where you need to store persistent information between scenes.

-The scene system by istelf has a few drawbacks:
+Albeit very powerful, the scene system by itself has a few drawbacks:

 -  There is no common place to store information (e.g. a player's items etc.) required by more than one scene.